-The art of Black and White Photography is surprisingly difficult to master, and it takes some effort to get it right.
+The art of black and white photography is surprisingly difficult to master, and it takes some effort to get it right.
 In this article, I will explain why some B&W photos succeed and others fail, including the seven critical elements of the best Black and White work.
-It also covers how to convert monochrome images properly in software like Lightroom and Photoshop.
+I will also explain how to convert monochrome images properly in software like Lightroom and Photoshop.

 1. Introduction to Black and White Photography

 Black and white photography has a long history – as long as photography itself.
 When the first permanent color image was captured in 1861, monochrome photography had already existed for about 35 years.

 Still, although color is the new kid on the block, it hasn’t replaced the art of black and white.
 Color can be a distraction; it can be dull and lifeless.
 One of the tasks of photographers is to simplify an image, distilling a scene down to its essence.
 Sometimes, that essence is colorless.

 Ansel Adams, discussing the differences between the two types of photography, said, “I can get a far greater sense of ‘color’ through a well-planned and executed black and white image than I have ever achieved with color photography.”

 Wow.
 Ever thought of it that way before?